Temporally Guided Articulated Hand Pose Tracking in Surgical Videos: Experiments and Evaluation

+We measure perform tracking using three methods: IoU, L2-distance, and GCN.
+Intersection-over-union (IoU) measures overlap of two bounding boxes using the ratio: area of intersection over total area, between subsequent frames in our case.
+L2-distance measures the average L2 distance of regressed keypoints between frames.
+GCN measures the embedding similarity between the encoded keypoints to determine matches.
 We show quantitative results from our experiments in Table~\ref{tab:matching_strategy} and the per-joint performance in Table~\ref{tab:mota}.
 Each row is maximized for the highest MOTA score across all hyperparameters, shown along with its corresponding mAP.
-We found GCN-joint visual to perform slightly better than GCN on our model, but still lower than IoU and L2.
-We do not include it as a comparison in our final table but leave it in the Appendix.
-Our method has a marginally higher MOTA score across all of the videos, but our corresponding mAP scores are greater by a much larger margin.
+Our method has a higher MOTA score across all of the videos, but our corresponding mAP scores are greater by a much larger margin.
 This points to our advantage from temporally leveraging predictions from previous frames during the detection step.
-We show an example from a clip in Fig. \ref{fig:qualitative_comparisons}, in a frame-by-frame comparison between the baseline and our method, we note a higher recall and improved localization.
-In this case the last digit is obstructed, but its position can be reasonably inferred.
-From our annotations, this is labeled as occluded.
-Both methods make some prediction about this digit initially, but our model can use past predictions to reinforce its confidence while the per frame prediction may be noisy.
+We show an example in Fig. \ref{fig:qualitative_comparisons}, in a frame-by-frame comparison between the baseline and our method, we note a higher recall and improved localization.
+While the last digit is obstructed, its position can be reasonably inferred.
+In the last two columns of Table~\ref{tab:mota} we use an object detector to detect hands, the prior two columns (perfect detections) use the manual annotations.
+Training an object detector on 100 Days of Hands (100DOH) \cite{shan2020understanding}, we see a lower localization and tracking accuracy but a consistent trend from the baseline.
+The quality of the detections serve as a bottleneck, but the margins of improvements are very similar.
+While trained with perfect detections as priors, they are not required to maintain performance in practice.

-In top-down methods, the performance of tracking is heavily dependent on the accuracy of bounding box detections.
-Our earlier experiments evaluated the cross-validation splits independent of an object detector, using the ground truth annotations for the image crops.
-Here we use hand object detections as input to the tracking pipeline.
-We use a FasterRCNN detection architecture trained on the 100 Days of Hands (100DOH) dataset provided by Shan et al. \cite{shan2020understanding}.
-The results are shown in the last column of Table \ref{tab:matching_strategy}.
-As expected, the localization and tracking accuracy are lower than when using the manually annotated bounding boxes as input.
-However, the trends from both experiments remain consistent.
-The quality of the detected bounding boxes serve as a bottleneck to the performance of the entire system.
-We sample clips from the best and worst performing in Fig. \ref{fig:qualitative_examples_det}.